jaywithabeanie/JayAPI/README.md

 ---- | ---- | -----------
 `Message_Manager` | Manager | Manages Messages
-`centerMessage` | Util | Returns a centered Message `sendActionBarMessage` | Util | Sends a Message in the Action Bar `sendMessage` | Util | Sends a Message to a World `MessageCenter` | Enum | Contains and Manages character data to center Messages
+`centerMessage` | Util | Returns a centered Message `createClickableMessage` | Util | Returns a Clickable Message which runs a Command or opens a URL `sendActionBarMessage` | Util | Sends a Message in the Action Bar `sendMessage` | Util | Sends a Message to a World `MessageCenter` | Enum | Contains and Manages character data to center Messages